abrahamjimenez/cse341/w03-project-2-part-1-crud-operations/README.md

 This project grabs the contacts collection in my project1 database.

-1. GET: Retrieve contact information from the database
+1. GET: Retrieve animal information from the database
-2. POST: Add new contacts to the contacts collection
+2. POST: Add new animals to the animals collection
-3. PUT: Add new contacts to the contacts collection
+3. PUT: Add new animals to the animals collection
-4. PATCH: Modify existing contact information
+4. PATCH: Modify existing animal information
-5. DELETE: Remove contacts from collection
+5. DELETE: Remove animals from collection

 ## Technologies Used

+* Node.js
 * Express.js
 * MongoDB
+* express-oas-generator
 * Swagger
-* yamljs
-* pnpm
-* Node.js
-* HTML and CSS
-* swagger-ui-express
-* swagger-jsdoc